haysjanete/personal-portfolio/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npx tailwind -i ./src/index.css -o ./dist/output.css --watch`

+Begins to "watch" changes made with tailwind related objects to the component's used.\

+Creates a dist file with the updated css from the tailwind html components.\
 ### `npm test`

 Launches the test runner in the interactive watch mode.\